My Pardon

 6–12 months

-We catch the errors that get 1 in 5 people rejected.
-Then you mail it and track the status.
+We catch errors that get 1 in 5 applications rejected.

 Once your documents arrive, your complete application is ready to mail in a single afternoon.